Advanced Topics

 Usage:

-// Create an instance of your custom modifiervar distortion = new CustomDistortionModifier { Threshold = 0.7f };
+// Create an instance of your custom modifiervar distortion = new CustomDistortionModifier { Threshold = 0.7f };// distortion.Enabled = false; // To disable it

-// Add it to a SoundComponentvar player = new SoundPlayer(new StreamDataProvider(File.OpenRead("audio.wav")));player.AddModifier(distortion);
+// Add it to a SoundComponentusing var dataProvider = new StreamDataProvider(File.OpenRead("audio.wav"));var player = new SoundPlayer(dataProvider);player.AddModifier(distortion);Mixer.Master.AddComponent(player);player.Play();// ...

 Custom Visualizers